Were you looking for the other Congo? That's the Republic of Congo.

 The Congo was granted its independence on June 30, 1960, adopting the name "Republic of the Congo" (République du Congo).
 As the French colony of Middle Congo (Moyen Congo) also chose the name Republic of Congo upon receiving its independence, the two countries were more commonly known as Congo-Léopoldville and Congo-Brazzaville, after their capital cities.
 President Mobutu changed the country's official name to Zaire in 1966.
 The current name was adopted in 1997.
 During the first 6-7 years of the Democratic Republic of Congo, there were two wars, under the rule of Laurent-Desire Kabila and later his son Joseph (from 2001 onwards).
 Upon taking office Kabila called for multilateral peace talks to end the war.
 He partly succeeded in February 2001 when a further peace deal was brokered between Kabila, Rwanda and Uganda leading to the apparent withdrawal of foreign troops.
 UN peacekeepers, MONUC, arrived in April 2001.
 Talks between Kabila and the rebel leaders, held in Sun City, lasted a full six weeks, beginning in April 2002.
 In June they signed a peace accord in which Kabila would share power with former rebels.
 By June 2003 all foreign armies except those of Rwanda had pulled out of Congo.

 DR Congo had a transitional government in July 2003 until the election was over.
 A constitution was approved by voters and on July 30, 2006 the Congo held its first multi-party elections since independence in 1960.
 After this Joseph Kabila took 45% of the votes and his opponent Jean-Pierre Bemba took 20%.
 That was the origin of a fight between the two parts from August 20-22, 2006 in the streets of the capital, Kinshasa.
 Sixteen people died before policemen and UN mission MONUC took control of the city.
 A new election was held on October 29, 2006, which Kabila won with 70% of the vote.
 Bemba has publicly commented on election "irregularities," despite the fact that every neutral observer has praised the elections.
 On December 6, 2006 the Transitional Government came to an end as Joseph Kabila was sworn in as President.
-Currently, the position of the country is still extremely unstable and various parts are still off-limits for travellers, as it is just to dangerous.

 The Democratic Republic of Congo is situated at the heart of sub-Saharan Africa and is bounded by (clockwise from the southwest) Angola, the South Atlantic Ocean, the Republic of Congo, the Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania across Lake Tanganyika, and Zambia.
 The country lies between latitudes 6°N and 14°S, and longitudes 12° and 32°E. It straddles the Equator, with one-third to the north and two-thirds to the south.
 The size of Congo, 2,345,408 square kilometres, is slightly greater than the combined areas of Spain, France, Germany, Sweden, and Norway.